SamantaSuitsik/cocktail-name-guessing-game/README.md

 ## Play in the commandline

-To play in the commandline just run the backend.
+To play in the command line just run the backend.

 ## Play in the browser